caktus/talks/open-data-day/openrural/openblock.rst

 - Working with newspaper and government staff to scrape and collect online data
 - Local staff has been very helpful
+- Making open data available and accessible is very valuable.
+Making it easier to get to helps tools like OpenBlock present the information to the public.

 ----